 Straps, Lean, and Risers

 After we completed our side-by-side testing, we determined that the toe and ankle ratchets and straps were the best of any competitor.
 Burton produces the ratchets; not only do they grip extraordinarily, but they release quickly and reliably.
+The Arc features the Pillow Line straps; this one-piece molded strap is surprisingly comfortable, light, and should last the test of time.
 The toe and ankle straps feature easy adjustability to accommodate a reasonable range of boot sizes.

-The forward lean adjuster (FLAD) is another high point.
-It is easy to switch the adjuster from skinning (low forward lean) to riding (higher forward lean) and dialing in the preferred amount of forward lean is achieved by twisting the adjuster.
+The forward lean adjuster (FLAD) is another high point, and it's easy to switch the adjuster from skinning (negative forward lean) to riding (higher forward lean).
+Dialing in the preferred amount of forward lean is achieved by twisting the adjuster.
 While this allows for precise customization, it does make it a bit tough to ensure that both adjusters are set for the same amount of forward lean (assuming that is what the rider is seeking).
 This can be achieved by careful measuring and/or eyeballing.